Graphical Evaluation and Review Technique

-Graphical Evaluation and Review Technique, commonly known as GERT, is a network analysis technique used in project management that allows probabilistic treatment both network logic and estimation of activity duration.
+Graphical Evaluation and Review Technique (GERT) is a network analysis technique used in project management that allows for the probabilistic treatment of both network logic and estimation of activity duration.
 The technique was first described in 1966 by Dr. Alan B. Pritsker of Purdue University and WW Happ.

 Compared to other techniques, GERT is only rarely used in complex systems.
 Nevertheless, the GERT approach addresses the majority of the limitations associated with PERT/CPM technique.
 GERT allows loops between tasks.
 The fundamental drawback associated with the GERT technique is the complex programme (Monte Carlo simulation) required to model the GERT system.
 Development in GERT includes Q-GERTS - allowing the user to consider queuing within the system.

 General GERT rules

 GERT uses activity-on-arrow notation only.
 That means that each activity is described on arrow.
 The nodes are used to connect activities, but also to determine type and conditions of relations between them.

 Each task has two parameters: duration and probability of appearance.

 There are three logical operators in GERT which concern activities incoming to the node: